braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/rate-limiting.md

 ![Total Limit Example][2]

-By using the max user cap checkbox, you'll be able to limit the rate at which your users receive notifications on a per-channel basis or globally across all message types.
+By selecting the max user limit, you can limit the rate at which your users receive notifications on a per-channel basis or globally across all message types.

 #### Setting a Max Impression Cap